 We support Fair Trade and Christian Aid Week.
 The "Big Brekkie" on Saturday 28 May raised almost £400, plus £50 tax recoverable through Gift Aid.

 Thanks to all concerned with the "Speak up for the climate" buffet lunch in collaboration with Christian Aid – making soup, bread, cake, … , moving chairs, welcoming visitors, … .
-It was a pleasure to welcome Jeff Smith MP; an interview he gave to Isaac Hewerdine will be an exclusive in next month's Parish Magazine!
+It was a pleasure to welcome Jeff Smith MP; an exclusive interview he gave to Isaac Hewerdine is in November's Parish Magazine!

 All told nearly 50 people had their lunch in church, some of whom were not St Chad's regulars; a few had not been inside the church before.